mashdup/DHToast/README.md

 A simple quick toast message.
 If you just need to pop a small message in any view.
 Check definitions in the header for defaults.

 ##Usage
-Basic use is to import the header and call the instance method
+Basic use is to import the header and call the class method
 ```objc
 #import "DHToast.h"